-As LG claims, TruMotion is an original technology used in LG TVs to improve the picture quality on your screen.
+According to LG, TruMotion is an original technology used in LG TVs to improve the picture quality on your screen.
 The main feature of this technology is the artificial increase in the smoothness of the image.
-LG TruMotion boosts your TV screen refresh rate to 100, 200, or even 400 MHz.
+LG TruMotion boosts your TV screen refresh rate to 100, 200, or even 400 Hz.
 At the same time, it makes the LG TVs matrix respond faster to color changes.
 As a result, the picture becomes clearer and more realistic, and the movement is smooth without flickering.

-That’s how it sounds in theory, but in practice, a lot of users are unsatisfied with this feature.
+Of course, that’s also the theory, but in practice, a lot of customers are unsatisfied with this feature, claiming it makes the picture quality even worse.
 The problem is, when TruMotion is turned on, it destroys any film grain and increases the frame rate.
-It’s good in theory, but in practice, you just get sth like the Soap Opera effect.
-The picture becomes unrealistic and therefore many people think that TruMotion is a bad feature.
+On the one hand, the picture becomes better in terms of quality, but on the other hand, you just get something like the Soap Opera effect.
+The problem is that software image enhancement (especially moving images) creates smoothing, which makes the picture unrealistic, and therefore many people think that TruMotion is a bad feature at all.

 Do all LG TVs have TruMotion?